 Collection of data on the quantity of landfill gas captured/flared/recovered was done on the basis of request from CAEN sent by letter to operators of landfills which reported gas capture to Waste Management Information System.
-CH4 that is recovered and burned in a flare (without energy recovery) in the period 2004 - 2015 have been included in emission estimation and subtracted from generated CH4.
-Information on recovered CH4 in the period 2004 - 2015 is presented in the Table 7.2-6.
+CH4 that is burned in a flare (without energy recovery) in the period 2004 - 2016 have been included in emission estimation.
+The net CH4 emissions from waste disposal were calculated by subtracting the flared CH4.
+Data on flared CH4 for the period 2004 - 2016 are presented in the Table 7.2-6 as well in the CRF 5.A.1.a (Amount of CH4 flared).
+Emissions from the use of CH4 for electricity generation are included in the Energy sector, which is in line with the 2006 IPCC Guidelines.
+Notation key IE is used in the CRF 5.A.1.a for the Amount of CH4 for energy, for the periods 2004 - 2010 and 2013 - 2016.
+Allocation in the Energy sector (1.A.1.a) and nk explanation are included in the cell comments, and this information should be visible in the Reporting Table 5.A Sectoral Background Data for Waste.

-A fluctuating trend for recovered CH4 during the period 2004 - 2015 was due to remediation of the landfills, which is explained in Chapter 7.2.1.
+A fluctuating trend for flared CH4 during the period 2004 - 2016 was due to remediation of the landfills, which is explained in Chapter 7.2.1.
 It should be noted that all landfills are not equiped with the system for the collection and treatment of landfill gas.
-Significant reduction of recovered (flared) CH4 in 2015 is due to the use of methane for electricity generation at the largest landfill (emissions are included in the Energy sector).
+Significant reduction of flared CH4 in 2015 and 2016 is due to the use of CH4 for electricity generation at two largest landfill (emissions are included in the Energy sector) - more methane was energy recovered and less flared.

-Table 7.2-6: Recovered CH4 (2004 - 2015)
+Table 7.2-6: Flared CH4 (2004 - 2016)